murex/EventStormingJournal/_TODO-technical-stuff.md

     - TODO
     ---
 ```
-- [ ] Use Git sub-module for minimal mistakes scripts (no need for gem) !
 - [ ] Add links from readme instead of repeating text

+## TODO when needed
+- [ ] Go through updates after the other wrote a new post
+- [ ] Add setup instructions in Readme
 - [ ] Create a script to update Matthieu's gems and stuff